JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/100_stable_elements.md

 ---

 > In Orvonton it has never been possible naturally to assemble over one hundred orbital electrons in one atomic system.
-When one hundred and one have been artificially introduced into the orbital field, the result has always been the instantaneous disruption. . . ([UB 42:7.7](/en/The_Urantia_Book/42#p7_7))
+When one hundred and one have been artificially introduced into the orbital field, the result has always been the instantaneous disruption. . . (<a id="a45_265"></a>[UB 42:7.7](/en/The_Urantia_Book/42#p7_7))

 The text above is from the first printing, someone having taken the liberty of adding the words “well-nigh” before “instantaneous” in subsequent printings.
 The important word to keep in mind is “naturally.”